Year 6 Transition 2021

-At Meols Cop we are looking forward to welcoming you into school and we are doing this already by arranging your form tutor groups, gathering more information about you and planning for our new normal for when we return.
-We will be using this webpage to set you tasks to allow us to get to know you a little more and to communicate any new ideas and information.
+At Meols Cop we are looking forward to welcoming you into school and we are doing this already by arranging your form tutor groups, gathering more information about you and planning for when we return.
+We will be using this webpage to communicate any new ideas and information.

-In the coming weeks you will receive an admissions pack with very important information to be completed and returned to school.
-Please look out for our tasks to complete and return at the bottom of this page and also our FAQ section which will be updated regularly with any questions you may have.
+In the coming weeks you will be invited into school to meet your learning tutor and complete your admissions pack with very important information to be completed and returned to school.
+Please look out for new information and our FAQ section which will be updated regularly with any questions you may have.

 Progress Leader of Year 7

 I am Mr Parry, I have been Headteacher at Meols Cop for 2 years now.
 Outside of school I really enjoy cooking, reading and going on exciting adventures.
 The most important skill you can develop as a young person is the ability to be curious, ask lots of questions and take every opportunity that is presented to you.
 Meols Cop is a wonderful school.
 The teachers will make sure your time at Meols Cop is exciting and they will challenge you every day to be the best you can be.
 The students are wonderful and really look out for each other which is always lovely to see.
 I look forward to meeting you very soon.